Adaendra/twitch-quiz/documentation/backend.md

 #### 3.1 - Send event to external elements
 [![Generic badge](https://img.shields.io/badge/TODO-b71c1c.svg)](https://shields.io/)

-Send event to external elements to have a light animation.
+Send event to external elements to have a light animation or this kind of events.